Bacon and Egg English Muffins (Like MacDonalds But Cheaper and Better)

 Well, you do have to plan ahead and buy the ingredients, so in that sense, drive-through is easier.
 But once you have the ingredients on hand, you’ll be surprised how quick these are to make.

-To cook your bacon and eggs fast, fire a frying pan up to medium-high before you start taking ingredients out of the fridge.
-That way, the pan is nice and hot and your bacon and eggs cook quickly.
+To cook your bacon and eggs, fire up a frying pan over medium-high heat before you start taking ingredients out of the fridge.
+That way, the pan is nice and hot, and your bacon and eggs cook quickly.

 If you have a toaster, pop your English muffins in the toaster while you’re cooking the bacon and eggs.
 Otherwise, cook them under the grill.
 Top with cheese and melt it if you like.